What are Options in Finance?

 Reading time: 90 seconds

-We will try to break down “What are Options” by two ways: 1) What the Books say!
+We will try to break down “What are Options in Finance” by two ways: 1) What the Books say!
 2) How I like to Decode them!

-#1 What the Books – What are Options!
+#1 What the Books say about what are Options in Finance !

 - Options are type of financial derivative.
 They represent a contract sold by one party to another party.